The response of a red supergiant to a common envelope jets supernova (CEJSN) impostor event: INTRODUCTION

 \section{INTRODUCTION}

 In a common envelope jets supernova (CEJSN) impostor event a neutron star (NS) or a black hole (BH) orbits inside the extended envelope of a red supergiant (RSG) star and launches jets as it accretes mass from the envelope through an accretion disk (e.g., \citealt{Gilkisetal2019, LopezCamaraetal2019, LopezCamaraetal2020MN, Gricheneretal2021, Schreieretal2021}).
-The impostor implies that the NS/BH does not enter or merge with the core of the RSG (unlike the case in a CEJSN event where the NS/BH destroys the core, accretes a fraction of its mass, and launches energetic jets; e.g, \citealt{SokeretalGG2019, GrichenerSoker2019a, Schroderetal2020, GrichenerSoker2021, Soker2021Triple}).
-The NS/BH might perform a full common envelope evolution (CEE) with the RSG and eject the entire envelope as it spirals-in inside the envelope, or the NS/BH might enter the envelope and exist from it in case the NS/BH is on a highly eccentric orbit.
+The impostor implies that the NS/BH does not enter or merge with the core of the RSG, unlike the case in a CEJSN event where the NS/BH destroys the core, accretes a fraction of its mass, and launches energetic jets; e.g, \citealt{SokeretalGG2019, GrichenerSoker2019a, Schroderetal2020, GrichenerSoker2021, Soker2021Triple}).
+(In case the NS does not destroy the entire star and ends at its center the system forms a Thorne-Zytkow object; \citealt{ThorneZytkow1977}.)
+The NS/BH might perform a full common envelope evolution (CEE) with the RSG and eject the entire envelope as it spirals-in inside the envelope, or the NS/BH might enter the envelope and exit from it in case the NS/BH is on a highly eccentric orbit.
 CEJSNe and CEJSN impostors might involve also triple-star interaction (e.g., \citealt{Soker2021Triple, Soker2021NSNS, AkashiSoker2021}).

 Cooling by neutrino emission allows high accretion rates of $\dot M_{\rm acc} \ga 10^{-3} M_\odot \yr^{-1}$ \citep{HouckChevalier1991, Chevalier1993, Chevalier2012}, and the density gradient within the RSG envelope implies that the accreted mass has a net angular momentum that forms an accretion disk around the NS/BH (e.g., \citealt{ArmitageLivio2000, Papishetal2015, SokerGilkis2018}).
 Numerical simulations show that the energy that the jets deposit to the envelope results in mass removal from the envelope and envelope inflation (e.g., \citealt{Schreieretal2021, Hilleletal2022}).
 As well, the jets reduce the density in the vicinity of the NS/BH and by that reduce the accretion rate and therefore the jets' power (e.g., \citealt{LopezCamaraetal2019}), in what is generally termed the jet feedback mechanism (e.g., \citealt{Soker2016Rev}).
 The accretion rate cannot be too low because the neutrino cooling becomes inefficient.
 For detailed discussion of the accretion rate in relation to the Bondi-Hoyle-Lyttleton accretion rate and on quantifying the effect of the jet feedback mechanism in CEJSNe see \cite{Gricheneretal2021} and \cite{Hilleletal2022}.
 The efficient ejection of envelope gas by the jets (e.g., \citealt{Shiberetal2019}) increases the CEE efficiency parameter, and it might become $\alpha_{\rm CE} > 1$.
 Indeed, some scenarios do require the CEE efficiency parameter to be above unity (e.g. \citealt{Fragosetal2019, Zevinetal2021, Garciaetal2021}).